1974 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1974 Nickel Value By Variety

-The 1974 nickel’s value ranges from face value (5 cents) for common circulation strikes to several dollars for mint state examples.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The 1974 nickel’s value ranges from face value (5 cents) for common circulation strikes to several hundred — or even several thousand — dollars for high-grade mint state examples with sharp strikes.
+If you already know your coin’s grade, jump straight to the Value Guides section below.

 1974 Nickel Value Chart